nickharrisdev/nick-harris-dot-me/jams/2023/smalltown-stardust.md

 publishDate: "01/01/2023"
 ---

 New one from the Tuffmeister.
-I heard this on the WFMU morning show 'Wake and Bake' the other day, but I've been following King Tuff for a while.
+I heard this on the WFMU morning show 'Wake and Bake' the other day while running on the treadmill at the gym.
+I probably looked like a fool as I tried to look up and save the song on Spotify while running.
 Looking forward to the forthcoming album.